Syria: NGOs file torture case against Russian Wagner fighters | DW | 15.03.2021

 The victim was "tortured, killed, and had his corpse mutilated by six individuals in 2017," the NGOs said in a statement.

-They accuse the Kremlin of using Wanger fighters to evade accountability for human rights violations committed in Syria.
+They accuse the Kremlin of using Wagner fighters to evade accountability for human rights violations committed in Syria.

+Since 2014, rights groups and media reports have linked the private military group to separatist insurrection in eastern Ukraine, bolstering the conflict in Libya and the Central African Republic.

+A Russian 59-year-old businessman Yevgeny Prigozhin is believed to finance the group, according to AFP news agency.
+The European Union and the United States have imposed sanctions on Prigozhin over meddling in Libya's conflict and US elections.